davidread/matrix-booking/README.md

 Remember you are using your own credentials, so your actions are logged against you.

-The Matrix Booking API is not officially documented, and whilst it's clear how to use it, and there are no technical barriers, if there is abuse then it would make sense for the barriers to API use the API to be chagnehave barriers put up.
+The Matrix Booking API is not officially documented, and whilst it's clear how to use it, and there are no technical barriers, if there is abuse then we can expect the company apply barriers to API use.
 So don't.